High Watch: Taylor Swift

-In 2015, inspired by High Watch, then-Governor of Rhode Island, Gina Raimondo, proposed a luxury tax on "pricey" second homes within the state worth over $1 million, which was referred to as the "Taylor Swift tax" in mainstream media.
+Rhode Island Governor Gina Raimondo proposed a luxury tax on "pricey" second homes within the state worth over $1 million in 2015, which was referred to as the "Taylor Swift tax" in mainstream media.
 The tax was criticized and was eventually withdrawn.
-The tax was widely viewed as an obstacle for future tourism in the state, especially since people with second homes spent money without straining infrastructural resources like school systems.
-Raimondo defended the proposal as potentially adding $12 million to the state’s economy, but then withdrew it.
+The tax was widely viewed as an obstacle for future tourism in the state, especially since people with second homes spent money without straining infrastructural resources such as school systems.
+Raimondo defended the proposal as potentially adding $12 million to the state's economy but then withdrew it.

-Swift held "secret sessions" at High Watch in 2014 and 2017, hosting listening parties for groups of fans prior to the release of her albums 1989 and Reputation, respectively.
-During sessions for Reputation, Swift recorded a live, piano version of a song from the album, "New Year's Day", which debuted on ABC in November 2017.
+Swift held the "Secret Sessions" at High Watch in 2014 and 2017, hosting listening parties for select Swifties prior to the release of her albums 1989 and Reputation.
 On April 2, 2019, a stolen car crashed into the estate's gates following a police chase that started in a neighboring town in Connecticut.

-Swift has had several stalking, trespassing and home invasion incidents at the house since 2013.
+High Watch has "No trespassing" signs.
+Swift has had several stalking, trespassing, and home invasion incidents at the house since 2013.
 More than five separate cases have been reported by news outlets, with three in 2019 alone.
+A female trespasser was arrested in 2023.

-In 2020, Swift released her eighth studio album, Folklore, featuring a song about the house and life of Rebekah Harkness, entitled "The Last Great American Dynasty".
-The song also details parallels between Harkness' and Swift's unfavorable press reception at various points due to their personal lives and residence.
-The song was praised by critics for its lyricism and storytelling.
-In 2022, L'Officiel named High Watch as one of the most expensive celebrity homes in the Americas.
+Swift's 2020 studio album Folklore features "The Last Great American Dynasty", a song about the house and life of Rebekah Harkness.
+The lyrics detail parallels between Harkness's and Swift's unfavorable press reception at various points due to their personal lives and residence.
+The song was praised by critics for its lyricism and storytelling, and peaked at number 13 on the U.S. Billboard Hot 100 chart.
+In 2022 L'Officiel named High Watch as one of the most expensive celebrity homes in the Americas.
+The property was valued at US$20,434,100 as of 2024.

+In 2025 Swift began a $1.7 million expansion project on the house, adding a bedroom suite and renovating the kitchen.
+On May 14, human remains were found near Swift's house and reported to the police, who launched an investigation; this fueled claims of a new serial killer in New England, which the Westerly police department denied.
+The Taylor Swift Tax, under the official title "Non-Owner Occupied Property Tax Act", was reintroduced and enacted in the Rhode Island General Assembly in July 2025 as part of the state's budget for 2026; Yahoo!
+Finance reported High Watch's 2025 value at approximately $30 million.